Wynand91/fedauth/README.md

 # Overview

-This package enables any Django project to support both **federated** and **generic** OIDC logins for the admin login page, and also provides APIs for frontend OIDC authentication.

-It's an OpenID Connect authentication package with support for multiple identity providers, all configurable via database models and the django admin portal.
+Fedauth is a Django package that enables federated admin logins using OpenID Connect (OIDC).
+The package supports a multi-tenant federated authentication flow, allowing different organizations (clients) to log into the django admin via their own identity providers (IdPs), while also supporting a default login method for internal users.

 This package is built on top of [`mozilla-django-oidc`](https://mozilla-django-oidc.readthedocs.io/en/stable/).